How to Combat Bacteria in Dental Water Lines

 Biofilm formation in dental unit water lines (DUWLs) has long been an issue in dentistry.
 If left untreated, it poses a significant threat of spreading infection to patients and staff members.

-Biofilm forms readily in DUWLs for a variety of reasons, not least because in most treatments centres water is delivered by a network of narrow bore tubing at a low flow rate - typically 30ml/min - providing an ideal environment for biofilm to develop.
+Biofilm forms readily in DUWLs for a variety of reasons, not least because in most treatment centres water is delivered by a network of narrow bore tubing at a low flow rate - typically 30ml/min - providing an ideal environment for biofilm to develop.

 Routine monitoring of the water quality in DUWLs is essential for combating bacteria growth and improving patient and staff safety.
 Here’s what you can do.